¿Quién soy yo?

 And that brings us to now, 2019-Present: Madrid, Spain

-Welcome to my vida madrileña!
+Welcome to the next chapter of my vida madrileña!